-He is an independent consultant specialising in green infrastructure planning and the design, funding and management of urban parks and the public realm.
+He is an independent consultant focusing in green infrastructure planning and the design, funding and management of urban parks and the public realm.

-He is a Built Environment Expert for Design Council CABE, serves on the Design South East and Design East Midlands Design Review Panels and is a fellow of the Landscape Institute.
+He is Ambassador for the Design Council, serves on the Design South East, South West and Midlands Design Review Panels, is an expert and mentor for the High Streets Task Force and is a Fellow of the Landscape Institute.